ezsystems/commerce-documentation/docs/guide/search/search_synonyms.md

 Every time the user searches for any of those synonyms, the search engine also finds all the synonyms.
 For example, user search for "1 gb" returns "1 gigabyte".

-The synonyms are defined in `synonyms.txt` file which can be found inside Solr collection `directory/conf`.
+The synonyms are defined in the `synonyms.txt` file which can be found inside Solr collection `directory/conf`.

-After changing `synonyms.txt` you have to restart Solr.
+After you modify `synonyms.txt`, you have to restart Solr.

 ## Solr managed resources